 If a Subscriber objects to the use of a new sub-processor pursuant to the process provided under the DPA, Zendesk shall have the right to cure the objection through one of the following options (to be selected at Zendesk’s sole discretion):

 (a) Zendesk will cease to use the new sub-processor with regard to Personal Data;

-(b) Zendesk will take the corrective steps requested by Subscriber in its objection (which remove Subscriber’s objection) and proceed to use the sub-processor to process Personal Data; or
+(b) Zendesk will take the corrective steps requested by Subscriber in its objection (which steps will be deemed to resolve Subscriber’s objection) and proceed to use the sub-processor to process Personal Data; or

 (c) Zendesk may cease to provide or Subscriber may agree not to use (temporarily or permanently) the particular aspect of a Zendesk Service that would involve use of the sub-processor to process Personal Data.

 Termination rights, as applicable and agreed, are set forth exclusively in the DPA.